 Today, Cannabis Benchmarks estimates the average cost of a pound of cannabis at $992.
 Some regions have been rumored to see prices as low as $700-750 a pound.
 Without factoring in a rise in the price of testing or increased labor costs, mandatory tests could consume between 13 to 20% of a grower’s profits.

-Colorado’s Approach to Cost Reduction
+Colorado’s Approach to Balance Consumer Safety and Cost Reduction

 In Colorado, the MED Rule 4-120 establishes a reprieve for those producers who consistently toe the line.
 Producers who pass all contaminants testing can be granted a “Reduced Testing Allowance” for one year.
 The Code of Colorado Regulations states: